Agoric/documentation/main/ertp/guide/README.md

 Assume Alice already has a Quatloos containing `purse` of her own.
-To let other parties safely deposit Quatloos into it, she creates a *deposit facet* for that `purse`.
+To let other parties safely deposit Quatloos into it, she creates a [deposit facet](/glossary/#deposit-facet) for that `purse`.
 Anyone who has access to a deposit facet can deposit assets to its `purse` but cannot either make a withdrawal from the `purse` or get its balance.
 It's like being able to send money to a friend via their email address; you can't then take money out of your friend's accounts or find out how much is in them.

 <<< @/snippets/ertp/guide/test-readme.js#getId

-Alice puts her deposit facet on Agoric's *Board*, a key-value "bulletin board" that lets her make it generally available for use.
+Alice puts her deposit facet on Agoric's [Board](/glossary/#board-agoric-board), a key-value "bulletin board" that lets her make it generally available for use.

 The Board is a basic bulletin board type system where users can post an Id for a value and others can get the value just by knowing the Id.
 Alice can make her Id(s) known by any